HalkowichJasperSA/labs/mario/less/README.md

 ########
 ```

 The program we'll write will be called `mario`.
-And let's allow the user to decide just how tall the pyramid should be by first prompting them for a positive integer between, say, 1 and 8, inclusive.
+And let's allow the user to decide just how tall the pyramid should be by first prompting them for a positive integer between 1 and 8, inclusive.

 Here's how the program might work if the user inputs `8` when prompted: